-The SPH Laboratory System identifies laboratory service needs and collaborates to fill gaps.
+The LPH Laboratory System identifies laboratory service needs and collaborates to fill gaps.

-- After-hours protocols are in place and accessible. - Diagnostic laboratories partner with each other and with state and local public health laboratories to provide accessible services. - Packaging and shipping training for specimen transport is made available.
+- After-hours protocols are in place and accessible. - Diagnostic laboratories partner with each other and with state and local public health laboratories to provide accessible services. - Packaging and Shipping training is available within or outside of the LPH Laboratory System for specimen transport.